-"Fuck yes."
 Those were the words that brought Kenneth back to consciousness.
 His words, he realized.
 A response to a question, one that still lingered just on the edge of his memory.
 Whatever it was, he'd answered, and now he felt the tug of fingers at his belt.
-No, wait, he wasn't wearing a belt; in fact, he wasn’t wearing anything at all except his boxers, which those tugging fingers were now pulling away from him as well.
+No, wait, he wasn't wearing a belt; in fact, he wasn’t wearing anything at all except his boxers, which those tugging fingers were now pulling away.
 He was in a house he didn't know (white carpet, white upholstery, white walls and ceiling and huge, billowing white curtains over the huge windows with glistening sunlight streaming through from a clear blue afternoon sky outside).
 He could not remember how he got here.
-He could not remember anything.

 His body went rigid and hot.
 He tried to put his hand on the back of the woman's head but she batted it away.
-Then she actually pushed him, popping him out of her mouth long enough to shove him against the wall (still on her knees; she was strong and Kenneth's breath went away for a second) and then, once she had him properly pinned, she sucked the head of his cock back into her mouth.
-Her lips were soft.
+Then she actually pushed him, popping him out of her mouth long enough to shove him against the wall and, with him properly pinned, she sucked the head of his cock back into her mouth.
 Again that muffled "Mmmm…" Kenneth felt dazed.
 Okay, he told himself.
 It's okay.
 Nothing to worry about.
 Just go with it.

 So he did.
-He enjoyed the hot sucking sensation of the woman's perfect mouth and the firmness of her body rubbing up and down against his legs.
+He enjoyed the hot sucking sensation of the woman's perfect mouth and the firmness of her body rubbing up and down his legs.
 She'd discarded her bra and her bare breasts pressed against his thighs.
-Her movements were so smooth and her limbs so strong that everything she did looked was like a glide, including the sensation of his cock sliding in and out of her throat, his shaft wet with spit and dribbling onto the cushion of her tongue.
+Her movements were so smooth and her limbs so strong that everything she did was like a glide.
+His shaft was wet with spit and dribbling onto the cushion of her tongue.
 Don’t think about it.
 Don’t think about anything.
 Just go along.

-Something caught his eye; a gleam.
-A gold earring, dangling from the woman's earlobe, the color stark against her dark skin.
+Something caught his eye: a gold earring, dangling from the woman's earlobe, the color stark against her dark skin.
 They were just like the ones that—

 "Holy shit, Teena?"

 The world snapped into focus.
 Teena stood up and looked him in the eye.
 "You like to say my name?" she said, pinning him up against the wall again.
 Her naked thighs rubbed his legs.
-She smiled, kissing him.
 "Go on, say my name again."